 C++ Sorting Operations Example

-Let us take an example to demonstrate the sorting functions in C++.
+Let's consider an example to showcase the sorting functionalities in C++.

 Example